areebaka/areebaka/README.md

 <h1 align="center">Hiya!
 I'm Areeba 👋</h1>
-<h3 align="center">Frontend-Focused Full Stack Engineer • React / Next.js • Product Engineering</h3>
+<h3 align="center">Frontend-Leaning Full Stack Engineer • React / Next.js • Python • Django</h3>

 <p align="center">
   Making the web a little prettier, one pixel at a time 🎨
 </p>

----

 ## 🌷 About Me

-I'm a software engineer from Karachi, Pakistan 🇵🇰 with a strong focus on frontend development and product engineering.
+I'm a software engineer from Karachi, Pakistan 🇵🇰 with a strong focus on product engineering.

-I enjoy building polished, user-friendly experiences that feel intuitive, fast, and delightful to use.

 - 💻 Currently working as a **Frontend Developer**
 - ⚛️ Main stack: **React, Next.js, TypeScript**